anagha-microsoft/databricks-workshops/general-workshop/docs/2-lab-guide/module-1/05-Azure-Cosmos-DB-lab.md

 ### Unit 1.
 Secure credentials
 Refer the notebook for instructions.

 ### Unit 2.
+Read/write in batch mode
+In this unit, we will read curated crimes data in a DBFS backed external table, and learn to write to Azure Cosmos DB.<br>
+We will learn to read from Azure Cosmos DB.

+### Unit 3.
 Publish to Azure Event Hub
 We will re-run the event publisher from the event hub module.

-### Unit 3.
-Read/write in batch mode
-In this unit, we will read data in DBFS and write to Azure SQL Cosmos DB.<br>
-We will read from Azure Cosmos DB.

 ### Unit 4.
-Publish to Azure Event Hub
-We will re-run the event publisher from the event hub module.

-### Unit 5.
 Consume from Azure Event Hub, sink to Azure Cosmos DB
 We will leverage structured streaming to read stream from Azure Event Hub, and sink to Azure Cosmos DB.

-### Unit 6.
+### Unit 5.
 Consume from Azure Event Hub, sink to Azure Cosmos DB
 We will create a new collection to store streaming aggregates called chicago_crimes_aggr in the existing database, with 10,000 RUs, partition key of "case_type".
 We will leverage structured streaming to read stream from Azure Event Hub, and sink to Azure Cosmos DB, this time - we will tweak the code from unit 5, to capture count by case type, and also ensure for a case type there is exactly one record in Cosmos DB with incremental updates to counts from the streaming process.